guhjy/JSmediation/README.md

 library(JSmediation)
 ```

 The `JSmediation` package contains several functions as well as an example data set (`ho_et_al`) that can be used as an example.
 This data set comes from Ho et al. (2017; Exp.
 3) and contains variables to test a simple mediation.
-As a simple example, we will conduct a joint significance test of the indirect effect of discrimination on hypodescent passing by linked fate.
+As a simple example, we will conduct a joint-significance test of the indirect effect of discrimination on hypodescent passing by linked fate.

 We will first recode `condition` variable which is a character to a contrast code using the `build_contrast` function.